learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 ![Debugger Output 2](https://curriculum-content.s3.amazonaws.com/phase-0/looping-code-along/debugger_2.png)

 Note, in the first line, that the message has been logged and that `age` is equal to 30.
-To verify that, enter `repl` in the terminal to open the REPL, then enter `age`.
+To verify that, enter `repl` at the `debug` prompt to open the REPL, then enter `age`.
 You should see `30` output.
-Now type `Ctrl-C` to exit the repl, them enter `cont` at the `debug` prompt to advance to the next iteration of the loop.
-You should now see the following:
+Now type `Ctrl-C` to exit the repl, and enter `cont` at the `debug` prompt to advance to the next iteration of the loop.
+You should see the following:

 ![Debugger Output 3](https://curriculum-content.s3.amazonaws.com/phase-0/looping-code-along/debugger_3.png)